rasmusthrane/Sudoku-Solver/testList.md

 - Given an empty game and a game observer spy
   - [Ok] the game should notify game observer spy when placing `4` in `D2`
   - [Ok] the game should notify game observer spy when removing a cell value
+  - [] the game should notify game observer spy when updating game state (i.e. is a constraint violated?)

 ### GUI
 - Given an empty game, an app and a test client